SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/08-Lab.md

 [slide hideTitle]

-# Iterating Over the Result
+# Problem with Solution: Iterating Over the Result

+## Description

 Finally, if the data in the database matches the given criteria, we will receive a **ResultSet** of rows, otherwise, it will be empty.